WojtekKamilowski/CI_PP5_HSBS/README.md

 Included on the about.html
 Describes the history of the founding of the store, convincing users why to shop from the store & includes a link to HiStory Club.
-Displays on dektop, laptop, tablet & mobile screens as intended.
+Displays on desktop, laptop, tablet & mobile screens as intended.
 User stories covered: 14.

 ![Features](docs/features/about.png)